 We normally request ~0.5 mg of sample for FAB and direct probe EI /CI analyses (though we can often make do with less when only a small amount of sample exists – please seek advice PRIOR to submission).
 This may seem like a lot of material, but these techniques are not as sensitive as other techniques such as GCMS or Electrospray.

 EACH individual sample must be submitted with a correctly completed sample submission form indicating the service required.
 Samples should be purified and dried prior to submission, and submitted for analysis as crystals or as an oil in glass screw-top 1DRAM vials (or other alternative containers where appropriate – please contact the MS facility for advice prior to submission) that are CLEARLY labeled with the investigators Name, Research Group and a systematic sample ID (please, no complete chemical names).
 Do not submit solutions.
 Sample vials must be securely attached to the completed submission form.
 Loose sample vials will NOT be accepted (the exception being for samples that require cold storage prior to analysis – please deposit these samples in the refrigerator in Rm.
 B14 and mark the submission form for these samples “In Fridge” ).
 Samples should be deposited in the appropriate trays in room B14, which is normally open from 9-5, Monday -Friday.
 There is one tray for EI and CI samples and one for FAB samples.
 Blank submission forms are also located in Rm.
-B14 or may be downloaded from this link as a pdf file.
+B14 or may be downloaded from PDF Document: this link as a pdf file.
 Samples without completed submission forms, forms which are incomplete or incorrect, or are submitted in inappropriate containers will NOT be accepted for analysis.
 Radioactive, Highly Toxic or other “Dangerous” samples requiring specialist handling will NOT be accepted.

 Samples for EI or CI analyses are normally introduced using a heated direct insertion probe and so it is important that the vaporization point of these samples is noted on the submission form in order to obtain the correct sample volatization rate to achieve good quality data.
 Samples for direct probe EI or CI should volatilize at temperatures below 350C under high vacuum conditions.
 Samples for FAB analyses are dissolved in an appropriate solvent and mixed with a matrix (usually m-nitrobenzyl alcohol) deposited on a target.
 Please specify an appropriate solvent to dissolve your sample (NOTwater) that is miscible with the matrix.
 Common solvents employed are Methanol, Ethyl Acetate, Chloroform and dichloromethane.
 However, if you require the use of a specialist solvent and/or matrix, please indicate this.
 Failure to specify a suitable solvent may result in delayed analysis.